 - Cook sauce, whisking occasionally, until thickened, about 6 minutes.

-- Add cream cheese and whisk until cheese has melted.
+- Add chicken, spinach, and cream cheese.
+Stir until cheese has melted.

-For an even healthier twist, swap our favorite Magic Cauliflower Cream for the flour and milk in this recipe!
+For a lightened-up twist, swap our favorite Magic Cauliflower Cream for the flour and milk in this recipe!

 Keywords: alfredo, meal prep, pasta sauce